metacall/express-faas-rpc-example/README.md

 ![Architecture](architecture.png)

-This example shows how to implement a server offering FaaS facilities by using MetaCall with NodeJS, the RPC calls from client look like normal function calls (WIP).
+This example shows how to implement a server offering FaaS facilities by using MetaCall with NodeJS, the RPC calls from client look like normal function calls.

 ## Run it